eipiguy/roleplay/plot/Avador's Travelling Emporium/discussion/2_0-avador_and_crew.md

 **Consequences**

 Being shanghaied is a disorienting and often traumatic experience.
 Some might resist, leading to conflict with their captors, while others might adapt and find a place in the ship's society.
 Their backgrounds and skills can create new storylines and conflicts, providing rich fodder for the campaign.
-Absolutely!
-Let's start with the shops and then introduce characters who fit into those environments.

 # Oddball Shops Off the Beaten Path